Jonah Goldberg

 Jonah Jacob Goldberg (born March 21, 1969) is an American conservative journalist, author, and political commentator.
 The founding editor of National Review Online, from 1998 until 2019, he was an editor at National Review.
 Goldberg writes a weekly column about politics and culture for the Los Angeles Times.
 In October 2019, Goldberg became the founding editor of the online opinion and news publication The Dispatch.

 Goldberg has authored the No. 1 New York Times bestseller Liberal Fascism, released in January 2008; The Tyranny of Cliches: How Liberals Cheat in the War of Ideas, released in 2012; and Suicide of the West, which was published in April 2018 and also became a New York Times bestseller, reaching No. 5 on the list the following month.

-Goldberg was a regular contributor on news networks such as CNN and MSNBC, appearing on various television programs including Good Morning America, Nightline, Hardball with Chris Matthews, Real Time with Bill Maher, Larry King Live, Your World with Neil Cavuto, the Glenn Beck Program, and The Daily Show.
+Goldberg was a regular contributor on news networks such as CNN and MSNBC, appearing on television programs including Good Morning America, Nightline, Hardball with Chris Matthews, Real Time with Bill Maher, Larry King Live, Your World with Neil Cavuto, the Glenn Beck Program, and The Daily Show.
 Goldberg was an occasional guest on a number of Fox News shows such as The Five, The Greg Gutfeld Show, and Outnumbered.
 He was also a frequent panelist on Special Report with Bret Baier.
 From 2006 to 2010, Goldberg was a frequent participant on bloggingheads.tv.

 Goldberg has been a noted critic of President Donald Trump, fellow Republicans, and the conservative media complex during and after the Trump's first term as president.
 In November 2021, Goldberg and his colleague Steve Hayes resigned from Fox News in protest over Tucker Carlson's documentary Patriot Purge.
 Goldberg described the documentary as "a collection of incoherent conspiracy-mongering, riddled with factual inaccuracies, half-truths, deceptive imagery, and damning omissions."

 Early life and education

 Goldberg was born on the Upper West Side of New York City's Manhattan borough to Lucianne Goldberg (née Steinberger), a literary agent who died in 2022, and Sidney Goldberg, an editor and media executive who died in 2005.
 In speaking about his upbringing, Goldberg has said that his mother was an Episcopalian and that his father was Jewish and that he was raised Jewish.

 After graduating from high school in 1987, Goldberg left New York City to attend Goucher College in Towson, Maryland, from which he earned his bachelor's in 1991, majoring in political science.
 Goldberg's class at Goucher, which was a women's college until 1986, was the second to admit men.
 While at Goucher, Goldberg was active in student politics and served as the co-editor of the school newspaper, The Quindecim, for two years.
 Goldberg and Andreas Benno Kollegger were the first men to run the paper.

 He later interned for Scripps Howard News Service, United Press International, and other news organizations.
 He also worked for Delilah Communications, a publishing house in New York.